 Today is a momentousness day in history because I went to secret shop Tiffany & Co.
-On the other hand, I left the store literally feeling less knowledgeable about diamonds than when I walked in… that’s right, I think I actually got dumber while shopping for Tiffany Diamonds.
-And it’s not because I stopped at the pillars located by the front door to bang my head on the marble to numb the pain.
+On the other hand, I left the store literally feeling less knowledgeable than when I walked in.
+That’s right, I think I actually got dumber while shopping for Tiffany Diamonds.
+Consequently, it’s not because I stopped at the pillars located by the front door to bang my head on the marble to numb the pain.
 Fortunately, I was actually too dazed and confused to stop staggering long enough to do soo.
 Otherwise the headache that I’m feeling right now might be much worse.

 I wish that I could say that the experience and I do mean “experience” which I, uh, experienced while secret shopping Tiffany & Co., was unique.
-However this is the second time which I’ve visited Tiffany & Co., to shop for diamonds.
+However, this is the second time that I’ve visited Tiffany & Co., to shop for diamonds.
 This second visit left me just a bit more dumbfounded than the first.
-The apparent lack of diamond knowledge on the part of the sales professionals staffing the sales counters at Tiffany & Co., seems to be truly second to none!
-At this point in the article I’d like to offer Tiffany & Co., the opportunity to hire me as a consultant to travel around and train their sales staff about diamonds… Here are some reasons why:
+The apparent lack of diamond knowledge on the part of the sales professionals staffing the sales counters at Tiffany & Co. seems to be truly second to none!
+At this point in the article, I’d like to offer Tiffany & Co., the opportunity to hire me as a consultant to travel around and train their sales staff about diamonds.
+Here are some reasons why:

 Contrary to the opinion of the saleswoman who helped me this morning, the round brilliant cut diamond was not invented by Tiffany in the early 1980’s (!)
 It was in fact redesigned by Diamond Cutter and Mathematician Marcel Tolkowsky back in 1919 when he published his paper titled Diamond Design.
 This gave birth to the modern round brilliant ideal cut diamond.
 Diamond cutting technology has since been improved dramatically by the introduction of state-of-the-art computerized analysis which helps to plan the production process and produce diamonds with greater visual performance.

 This comment, by the way, was provided to me in response to my pointing at a seven-carat round brilliant cut diamond which was prominently displayed at the front of the display case.
-Unlike most of the Tiffany diamonds in the case, this one exhibited a beautiful arrows pattern… I simply asked, “Is this a Hearts on Fire Diamond?” (knowing perfectly well that it was not) and was told “No that brand is only sold by Shreve & Company, that is a Tiffany round brilliant cut diamond… All of our cuts are our own.
-Tiffany invented the round brilliant cut diamond in the 1980’s.”
-I somehow managed not to choke on my tongue, and then said “Well it’s an amazing looking diamond.
-And it’s quite large, do people actually wear diamonds that big?” to which she responded, “Oh yes, all the time… In fact, I’ve sold several of those in the past year”.
-Which leads me to believe that she’s not brand new…
+Unlike most of the Tiffany diamonds in the case, this one exhibited a beautiful arrows pattern.
+I simply asked, “Is this a Hearts on Fire Diamond?”

 The first question that the “sales professional” at Tiffany & Co., asked me was “When are you planning on getting engaged?” which was immediately followed by “And how much would you like to spend?” to which I replied, “Sometime in the near future.”